Code-Institute-Submissions/my_dash_app/README.md

 - gunicorn==19.0.0
 - psycopg2==2.7.5
 - dash-auth==1.0.0
-## - I then logged into heroku
+### - I then logged into heroku
-## - I did my initial add, commit and push of my project to the git created by Heroku.
+### - I did my initial add, commit and push of my project to the git created by Heroku.
-## - I started a dyno/worker a thread to run in the background infinitly to keep my app running with the command ps:scale web=-1
-## - I installed a Heroku addon called mLab to host and monitor my database 24/7 and back it up daily.
-This involved creating a user, connecting to the database, creating a collection, importing the csv file and making a connection from the Mongo Management Studio.
-## - I imported the os module in my python file, this module allows the code to interact with the underlying operating system you are using, In my file I am using the getenv method this obtains environment variables from the host operating system.
-## - I added my environment variables to my heroku app and to my Flask project in Pycharm.
-## - I updated the python file and did a final add, commit and push to the Heroku Git.
+### - I updated the python file and did a final add, commit and push to the Heroku Git.
-## My project can be viewed fully deployed on Heroku [here]().
+### My project can be viewed fully deployed on Heroku [here](https://clives-plotly-dash-board.herokuapp.com/)

 - This is the development & deployed version
-- Different values for environment variables (Heroku Config Vars)?
-- Different configuration files?
 - My Separate git branch can be found here  [GitHub](https://github.com/90t/my_dash_app.git)

+- Expalin about passwords

 In addition, if it is not obvious, you should also describe how to run your code locally.